-Negotiation &
+Negotiation & Strategic Influence.

 Cross-cultural negotiation intelligence for professionals who negotiate across Asia.
-From Fisher & Ury to game theory, from nemawashi to guanxi — the only negotiation programme built for how Asia actually works.
+From Fisher & Ury to game theory.
+From nemawashi to guanxi.
+The only negotiation programme built for how Asia actually works.

-Why Most Negotiation Training Fails in Asia
+Why Most Negotiation Training Fails in Asia.

 The dominant negotiation frameworks were built in Cambridge, Massachusetts.
 They assume direct communication, individual decision-making, and the separation of relationships from business.
-None of these assumptions hold in Tokyo, Shanghai, Seoul, or Singapore.
+None of these assumptions hold in Tokyo, Shanghai, Seoul or Singapore.

 The Direct Communication Assumption